One Year on from Vision: LPCs and wider stakeholders consider the outlook for pharmacy

 “The Annual LPC Conference is an important opportunity to spend time discussing strategic issues and policy ideas with our network of brilliant local leaders.
 I’m always encouraged by the amount of great work going on across the regions and the depth of their expertise, and am pleased to give LPCs a platform to share that best practice.

 And yet I’m also very aware that everyone is keen to hear about how we’re making the case for community pharmacy at a national level.
 First and foremost is the work in and around funding and contractual negotiations.
-We are hammering home the message to DHSC and NHS England that they can no longer keeping adding things to their shopping trolley for pharmacy – the prices have all gone up and they no longer have the money to pay for them.
+We are hammering home the message to DHSC and NHS England that they can no longer keep adding things to their shopping trolley for pharmacy – the prices have all gone up and they no longer have the money to pay for them.

 Beyond our direct contact with policymakers, we are continuing our efforts to build important advocates for community pharmacy.
 The more political influencers and patient representatives can echo our messages, the greater chance we have of getting cut-through at the highest levels.”